-But as important are those deep and meaningful conversations that build is up and give us great ideas.
+But as important are those deep and meaningful conversations that build you up and provide connection.
 That’s why we need to choose our travel partners carefully.
 Travel with people you can connect with.

 If it’s your spouse or partner, it’s the perfect time to get the feelings out in the open, find forgiveness and fresh romance.
-If you travel with friends, make sure you show interest in their lives and talk meaningful things.
+If you travel with friends, make sure you show interest in their lives.
 This will fuel you with ideas – if you take time to see what people around you need.

 Because this is what our work is about.

-7. Never rush, take your time to soak in the place and listen to what it does to you
+7. Take your time to soak in the place and listen to what it does to you

 But don’t allow FOMA (fear of missing out) haunt you even on vacation.
-Enjoy the places you are at RIGHT NOW, take time to soak in the views, feel the cold water on your skin and the sand between your toes, feel the wind brushing your hair.
-Be sure to be in the moment and enjoy the places you go longer than for a couple of photos.
+Enjoy the places you are at right now, take time to soak in the views, feel the cold water on your skin and the sand between your toes, feel the wind brushing your hair.

-8. Let it be a time where you work through the personal issues and rethink your goals and methods
+8. Work through personal issues and rethink your goals and methods

-Misconception #8: “It’s my vacation.
-I can take a pause from thinking.”
+Misconception #8: “I’m on vacation: I can take a pause from thinking.”

-Our world is so filled with distractions and things we have to DO that we rarely have the moment to sit down and look into our hearts.
+Our world is so filled with distractions and things we have to do that we rarely have the moment to sit down and look into our hearts.
 Instead, we throw issues in there like trash and hope they will recycle somehow.
-But the opposite happens – our heart rots from the inside.
+But the opposite happens – your heart rots from the inside.

-There are people who desperately want escape thinking, really THINKING about the problems, their life goals, and their future.
+There are people who desperately want escape thinking, really pondering about the problems, their life goals, and their future.
 They shut down their hearts.
-But your heart is the place where the life flows from.
-If you let it become bitter, your life will cease to be enjoyable.
+But your heart is the place where life flows from.
+If you let it become bitter, you will drain the joy from your life.

 There are many things that bother us creatives: insecurity, self-doubt, fear, frustration – to name a few.
 We always battle them, but we have to look at them face to face sometimes and challenge them directly instead of ignoring them day in day out.

-If you purify your heart, are honest with yourself and think about what you want to change so sort your life out and live your dreams, you can really LIVE, live from the heart.
-So use your holidays to do exactly this: Look on your life, inside your heart, be honest with yourself and rethink where you are going with your life.
-Because our creativity flows from this place – our hearts!
+If you are honest with yourself and think about what you want to change to sort your life out and live your dreams, you can really live from the heart.

 9. See it as a possibility to gather ideas